olavfla/kubeedge-setup/README.md

 - Setting up the registry on the cloud node
 - Configuring the edge nodes to be able to pull from the insecure registry.

-These must be done in order in order to know the address of the insecure registry.
 Make sure to use an IP that the edge nodes can reach.

 *(on controller:)*